openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :alt: Rubric showing criteria and options.
    :width: 500

-When you assess a response, you select the option that best describes the response for each of the criteria.
+When you assess a response, you select the option that best describes how well the response met each of the criteria.

-Some open response assessments provide a **Top Responses** section that shows the top-scoring responses for the assignment and the scores that these responses received.
-If provided, this section appears below your score after you complete each step of the assignment.
+Some open response assessments provide a **Top Responses** section that shows the top scoring responses for the assignment and the scores that these responses received.
+If it is provided, this section appears below your score after you complete each step of the assignment.

-****************************
-Instructions for Learners
-****************************
+**************************************
+Completing an Open Response Assessment
+**************************************

-When you come to an open response assessment in the course, you see the questions and a response field for each question.
-After you submit your responses, you assess some of your peers' responses, your own responses, or both, depending on the assignment.
-You can see the steps that your assignment includes below each response field.
+When you come to an open response assessment in the course, you see the questions you must answer, with a response field for each question in the assignment.
+After you enter and submit your responses, you assess some of your peers' responses, your own responses, or both, depending on the assignment.
+Below the final response field in the **Your Response** step, you can see the steps that your assignment includes.

 .. image:: ../../shared/students/Images/PA_S_AsmtWithResponse.png
    :alt: Open response assessment example with question, response field, and
        assessment types and status labeled.
    :width: 550

-This section describes how you complete an open response assessment that includes a learner training step, a peer assessment, and a self assessment.
+The following topics describe how you complete an open response assessment that includes a learner training step, a peer assessment step, a self assessment step, and a staff grade step.

 .. contents::
  :local:
  :depth: 1

 At any time during an assessment, you can see your progress at the bottom of the page under **Your Grade**.
-A message tells you the steps that you still have to perform before you can receive your grade.
+A message indicates the steps that must still be completed before you can receive your final grade for the assignment.
 For example, you might see the following message.

 .. code-block:: xml

   Not Completed

   You have not completed the peer assessment step and self assessment step of this problem.

+.. _Submit Your Response:

 =====================
 Submit Your Response
 =====================

+#.
 Read each question carefully.
-Some course teams include important information in the question, such as how long a response must be, or specific topics your response must cover.
+Some course teams include important information
+in the question, such as how long a response must be, or specific topics your response must cover.